The Catechism of the Catholic Church gives us the most important reasons why we must baptize infants:

 For he is not a real Jew who is one outwardly, nor is true circumcision something external and physical.
 He is a Jew who is one inwardly, and real circumcision is a matter of the heart, spiritual and not literal.

 Elsewhere in Scripture we find a close association between baptism and circumcision.
-In Galatians 3:27-28, St. Paul says:
+In Galatians 3:27-28, Paul says:

 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.

-The Lord explicitly “called infants to him[self]” in Luke 18:15-17:
+The Lord explicitly “called infants” to himself in Luke 18:15-17:

 Now they were bringing even infants to him that he might touch them; and when the disciple saw it, they rebuked them.
 But Jesus called them to him, saying, “Let the children come to me, and do not hinder them; for to such belongs the kingdom of God.
 Truly, I say to you, whoever does not receive the kingdom of God like a child shall not enter it.”

-While this argument may sound convincing on the surface, it does not survive serious scrutiny.
+Although this argument may sound convincing on the surface, it does not survive serious scrutiny.
 First, Jesus did not say faith must precede baptism for an individual.
 He simply said one has to believe and be baptized in order to be saved.
 He said nothing about the two having to be accomplished in that order for the individual.

 Second, a strict reading of Mark 16:16 has devastating consequences.
 A baby cannot believe.
-Does that mean all babies who die without believing will not be saved?
+Does that mean that all babies who die without believing will not be saved?
 Of course not!
 The thief on the cross was presumably not baptized.
 Does that mean he would not go to heaven?
 Of course not!
-Belief and baptism are necessary to those who have the opportunity to do so.
-If they were to be impeded from being able to believe or be baptized, and that could be the case for many different reasons, God would judge them in accordance with what they were responsible for.
+Belief and baptism are necessary to those who have the opportunity to obtain them.
+If they were to be impeded from being able to believe or be baptized, and that could be the case for many different reasons, then God would judge them in accordance with what they were responsible for.